alemart/surgescript/docs/tutorials/components.md

 }
 ```

-Now, whenever you spawn a Parrot, it will keep blabbing unceasingly:
+Now, whenever you spawn a Parrot, it will keep blabbing (*parroting*) unceasingly:

 ```
 Hello!